-Shelby County officials looking for missing 17-year-old
+Shelby County officials locate missing 17-year-old

 SHELBY COUNTY, Ala. – The Shelby County Sheriff’s Office is looking for a 17-year-old last seen in Chelsea.

-Note: UPDATE: Mallory Bailey has been located, according to the Shelby County Sheriff’s Office.